Need help? Chat now!

 Note: Whatever you do, no matter what type of server or hosting plan you're on, do regular backups.
 Keep multiple copies of these backups, with at least one stored somewhere remotely.

 These are just some basic steps you can take to making your server more secure.
 However, there are many things not covered here and many things that depend on your situation.
-If your server will be handling lots of information or sensitive data, it’s a good idea to talk to a security specialist or company that specializes in security to setup your server to specifications needed.
+If your server will be handling lots of information or sensitive data, it's a good idea to talk to a security specialist or company that specializes in security to set up your server to the specifications needed.

 As always, if you've found this helpful, please share.

 Written by Hostwinds Team / June 6, 2017